topesoul/test/cleanedREADME.md

 ## Future Development

-There are several features planned for future development to enhance the functionality and user experience of HomeVise:
+There are several features planned for future development to enhance the functionality and user experience of Homevise:

 - **Instant Quote Generation**: Allowing users to get quick estimates for their projects.
 - **Community Forum**: Enabling users to share advice, ask questions, and discuss home improvement topics.